 Mercer Investment Management, Inc., as the Marsh McLennan Benefits Investment Committee's appointed investment manager of index funds for the Plan, has selected the State Street Global Advisors Non-US Equity Index Fund to be the investment vehicle for this fund.

 Bonds/US Intermediate-Term Bonds

-Seeks maximum total return, consistent with preservation of capital and prudent investment management.
-Investments are made primarily in a diversified portfolio of investment-grade fixed-income securities of varying maturities.
-The fund may invest in securities denominated in foreign currencies and high-yield securities rated B or higher.
-Lower-rated bonds may offer higher yields in return for more risk.
+Seeks high total investment return through a combination of current income and capital appreciation.
+Investment universe typically includes US Treasuries, agencies, mortgage-backed securities (MBS), asset-backed securities (ABS), commercial mortgage-backed securities (CMBS), investment grade corporate bonds, Yankee bonds, high yield corporate bonds, emerging markets debt and non-US dollar bonds.
+Top-down macroeconomic analysis combined with bottom-up security selection drives portfolio construction.
+Duration is managed in a narrow range to the benchmark.
+Note that lower-rated bonds may offer higher yields in return for more risk.
 International investing involves certain risks, such as currency fluctuations, economic instability, and political developments.
 Additional risks, including illiquidity and greater volatility, may be associated with emerging market securities.
 Agency securities are not explicitly guaranteed.
 Mortgage-backed securities are subject to prepayment risk.
 The fund may invest in derivatives, which can increase performance volatility.

 US Bond Index Fund